artainmo/web-development/other/kubernetes/README.md

 * Cluster Autoscaler
   * Automatically re-sizes the Kubernetes cluster when there are insufficient resources available for new Pods expecting to be scheduled or when there are underutilized nodes in the cluster.

-#### Helm
-Large kubernetes applications can contain lots of kuberneted objects.
-Deploying those manually one by one can be time consuming.<br>
-A solution would be to bundle the kubernetes application into one repository that can be downloaded in one command.
-We call such a bundled kubernetes application a **Chart**.

-**Helm** is a package manager for Kubernetes, which can install/update/delete those Charts in the Kubernetes cluster.

-On macos you can download helm with brew `brew install helm`.<br>
-Once you have Helm ready, you can add a chart repository.
-Check [Artifact Hub](https://artifacthub.io/) for available Helm chart repositories.<br>
-`helm repo add <nameForChartRepo> <linkToChart>`<br>
-One chart repository can contain multiple charts that you can visualize like this `helm search repo <nameChartRepo>`.<br>
-One specific chart can be visualized like this `helm show chart <nameChart>`.<br>
-Finally install a chart like this:<br>
-`helm repo update                   # Make sure we get the latest list of charts`<br>
-`helm install <nameChart> --generate-name`<br>
-This will create what we call a 'release' which consists of the chart's associated kubernetes objects inside a namespace.
-Multiple releases can be launched from the same chart.<br>
-`helm list` will display a list of all the deployed releases.<br>
-To uninstall a release use `helm uninstall <releaseName>`.

 ## Free tutorials
 ### Ancient related notes and projects...
 [Project ft_services](https://github.com/artainmo/ft_services/)<br>